nehagithub07/Product-Based-Company-Website/README.md

 Welcome to the LAZAREV. 🪀 Digital Product Design Agency project.
 This project showcases a visually engaging and interactive digital product design website with award-winning UX and UI design.
 The website leverages modern web technologies to provide a smooth scrolling experience, interactive animations, and dynamic content presentation.

+Live Demo
+Check out the live version of the project here.
 ## Features

 - **Smooth Scrolling:** Utilizes Locomotive Scroll for a smooth scrolling experience across devices.